philsturgeon/phil.tech/source/2018-04-13-openapi-and-json-schema-divergence-solved.html.markdown

 comments: true
 ---

-In [my previous article](/api/2018/03/30/openapi-and-json-schema-divergence/) I explained the divergence between [OpenAPI](https://github.com/OAI/OpenAPI-Specification) and [JSON Schema](http://json-schema.org/) (a.k.a the subset/superset/sideset problem), and pointed out some solutions, one of which now exists, and another is on the way.
+My [previous article](/api/2018/03/30/openapi-and-json-schema-divergence/) explained the divergence between [OpenAPI](https://github.com/OAI/OpenAPI-Specification) and [JSON Schema](http://json-schema.org/) (a.k.a the subset/superset/sideset problem), and promised solutions.
+One of those solutions is a tangible thing, which you can install right now!
+The other is now ready for tool vendors to start considering.

 To briefly recap: OpenAPI v3 declares it supports JSON Schema, but there are [more caveats than I can ever remember](https://swagger.io/docs/specification/data-models/keywords/) to that.